Agricultural Hall

 ><><><><><><><><><><><><><><><><><><><><><><><

-Let's build a fully equipped sugar shack in JP!
-There are hundreds of sugar maples in town; a town-wide harvest could generate dozens of gallons of syrup.
+So let's build a fully equipped sugar shack in JP!
+There are hundreds of sugar maple trees in town; a town-wide harvest could generate dozens of gallons of syrup.
 Interested?
 Please call Bill at 617-388-7378.
 Plan now, pancakes later.

 ><><><><><><><><><><><><><><><><><><><><><><><